 To improve the speed of context switching, a large register file is used.
 The simplicity of instruction sets resulted in the implementation of whole processors on a single VLSI chip.
 The additional benefits are higher clock rate, lower CPI that govern high MIPS ratings on available RISC/ superscalar processors.

 Definition of CISC

-CISC architecture directly implements the HLL statements in hardware/firmware.
-Unified cache is used in traditional CISC architecture which holds both data and instructions and uses the same path.
+CISC architecture straightly employs the HLL statements in hardware/firmware.
+Unified cache is used in traditional CISC architecture which contains both data and instructions and uses the common path.

 Key Differences Between RISC and CISC

 - In RISC the instruction set size is small while in CISC the instruction set size is large.

 - RISC uses fixed format (32 bits) and mostly register-based instructions whereas CISC uses variable format ranges from 16-64 bits per instruction.

 - RISC uses a single clock and limited addressing mode (i.e., 3-5).
 On the other hand, CISC uses multi-clock 12 to 24 addressing modes.

 - The number of general purpose registers that RISC uses ranges from 32-192.
 On the contrary, CISC architecture uses 8-24 GPR’s.